kevindo000/COSC4397-Team-Assignment-2/README.md

 3. Wrote the UIController.cs to programatically control the UI
 4. Brought the active object to ImageTarget on ARCam
 5. Helped with the ShopManager.cs
+6. Added tower controller
+7. Added bullet controller
+8. Make tower shoots at enemy object if in range
+9. Implemented a game manager to store player health and when enemy touches the trigger, player health will be deducted.
 ## Henry Hite
 1. Presented video of our working shop.
 2. Added rotate/scale for loaded objects